 - Perform regular backups.

-Numerous manufacturers have developed their own apps for regular backups and pre-install them.
+Numerous manufacturers have developed their own apps for regular backups and pre-install them on devices.
 Many apps provide their own data backup function.
 Use these services to protect your valuable data from being lost.
-This will make it easier to set up a new smartphone later on.
+This will make it easier to set up a new smartphone in the future.

 - Delete your data before giving the device away.